 - ABSOLUTELY NO LITTERING!
 You will be disqualified if you, your crew or your pacers are caught littering.

 - NO VEHICLE PACING IS ALLOWED!

-- The event will provide Official Aid Stations in addition to Crew Stations.
+- The event will provide Official Aid Stations in addition to Crew Access Stations.

-- Aid is allowed for both runners and bikes at these designated Aid Stations ONLY.
+- Aid Stations are provided for both runners and mountain bikes at our race course.